"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - Red Dwarf had Ace Rimmer, a parallel universe duplicate of Rimmer whose life was identical to that of "our" Rimmer until a single incident played out differently and compelled Ace to get his shit together and become the hero of countless off screen adventures.

-- An episode of Person of Interest was told from the point of view of Samantha Shaw, a counter-terrorist agent tasked with chasing the numbers the Government does consider relevant.
+- An episode of Person of Interest was told from the point of view of Sameen Shaw, a counter-terrorist agent tasked with chasing the numbers the Government does consider relevant.
+She later became a main character.

 - Super Robot Wars: